 Here is a 1-page overview about Seesaw & Google Classroom that you can share with your admin and colleagues.
 For more specific details about how to use Seesaw with Google Classroom, please review the sections below.

-When you create a new class, click the "Import from Google Classroom" option.
+When you create a new class, tap the 'Import from Google Classroom' option.
 If you do not choose this option when initially setting up your classroom, you will not be able to select this option later.

 If you're already logged in with your Google account then you'll be asked to grant Seesaw access.
 Otherwise, you'll be prompted to log in and grant Seesaw access to your Google account.